A Stochastic Partially Reversible Investment Problem on a Finite Time-Horizon: Free-Boundary Analysis: The Zero-Sum Optimal Stopping Game

-It is now natural to ask whether the couple $(\hat{y}_+,\hat{y}_-)$ is the unique solution of problem \eqref{int-eq-}--\eqref{int-eq-bd2}.
-In many optimal stopping problems it is possible to show that the free-boundary, denoted for instance by $b(t)$, is in fact the unique solution of a (single) non-linear integral equation of Volterra type similar to \eqref{int-eq-} and \eqref{int-eq+} (see for instance \cite{Pe05}).
-The proof goes as follows: one assumes that another solution $c(t)$ exists and associates to that a suitable function, often denoted by $U^c$; then martingale arguments and properties of $U^c$ lead to a number of contradictions thus implying uniqueness.
-From a careful reading of such proof one evinces that it is crucial to show that the value function $V$ of a sup (inf) problem is always larger (smaller) than $U^c$.

-In our zero-sum optimal stopping game a further complication arises from the fact that $v$ is a saddle point.
-Assuming that $(\alpha_+,\alpha_-)$ is another solution of \eqref{int-eq-}--\eqref{int-eq-bd2} and trying to argue as in \cite{Pe05}, we define a function $u_\alpha:[0,T]\times (0,\infty) \mapsto \mathbb{R}$ by
+by \eqref{freeb-pr} and after rearranging terms.
+Since \eqref{lts08} holds for any $\eta>0$, in the limit as $\eta\downarrow0$ we find \eqref{vrepr} by dominated convergence and continuity of $v$.
+If we now take $y=\hat{y}_+(t)$ (or $y=\hat{y}_-(t)$) in both sides of \eqref{vrepr} we easily obtain \eqref{int-eq-} by recalling that $v(t,\hat{y}_\pm(t))=c_\pm/f_C$. \end{proof} It is now natural to ask whether the couple $(\hat{y}_+,\hat{y}_-)$ is the unique solution of problem \eqref{int-eq-}--\eqref{int-eq-bd2}.
+In many optimal stopping problems it is possible to show that the free-boundary is in fact the unique solution of a (single) non-linear integral equation of Volterra type similar to \eqref{int-eq-} (see for instance \cite{PeskShir}, Chapter VII, Section $25$).
+The proof crucially relies on the characterization of the value function of a sup (inf) problem as the smallest (largest) super-harmonic (sub-harmonic) function lying above (below) the obstacle.
+In our zero-sum optimal stopping game instead a further complication arises from the fact that $v$ is a saddle point.
+Assuming that $(\alpha_+,\alpha_-)$ is another solution of \eqref{int-eq-}--\eqref{int-eq-bd2} and trying to argue as in \cite{PeskShir}, Theorem $25.3$, we define a function $u_\alpha:[0,T]\times (0,\infty) \mapsto \mathbb{R}$ by

 It seems rather hard to prove that $u_\alpha$ of \eqref{mm01} is either larger or smaller than $v$.
 However, this issue may be overcome by adapting arguments from \cite{YYZ12} (cf.~in particular Lemmas 6.3 and 6.4) to show that $c_-/f_C\le u_\alpha\le c_+/f_C$.